 What Are Dental Implants?

 The implants themselves are small titanium posts that are inserted into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes, and their placement is very generally very comfortable.
-The bone bonds with the titanium, creating a strong foundation for artificial teeth.
-Generally, anywhere between 8-12 weeks after implant placement, the healing caps at the top of each implant are exchanged for small posts called abutments, which act as stable anchors for the new teeth, and the new teeth are placed.
+The bone bonds with the titanium in a process called osseointegration, creating the strongest foundation for artificial teeth.
+Generally, anywhere between 8-12 weeks after implant placement, the healing caps at the top of each implant are exchanged for small posts called abutments, which act as stable anchors for the new teeth—and then the new teeth are placed.

 The Surgical Procedure